Right to Manage vs Collective Enfranchisement

 Collective Enfranchisement is a legal right of leaseholders under the Leasehold Reform, Housing and Urban Development Act 1993, to take ownership and management of their building from the landlord (freeholder).

-At the end of the process, the company takes full ownership of the building, ground, and airspace and as a bonus, takes full control of the management of the building (in a similar way to the RTM).
+Residents Management Companies (RMCs) are different from Right to Manage (RTM) companies, as they are not established under statutory rights and do not have the power to acquire the freehold.
+However, under collective enfranchisement, at the end of the process, the company acquires full ownership of the building, ground, and airspace and also gains full control of the management of the building (in a similar way to the RTM).

 Flat owners who exercise their Right to Manage enjoy certain benefits: